openmas-ai/openmas/src/openmas/communication/grpc/README.md

 1. Create your own `.proto` file with specific service and message definitions
 2. Generate the Python code using `protoc`
 3. Implement a custom communicator class that extends `GrpcCommunicator`
-4. Register your communicator with OpenMAS's plugin system
+4. Register your communicator with OpenMAS's extension system

 ## Design Considerations